DianaCarolina3/Game-Simon/README.md

 # Game-Simon
-Game of the proyect of Fundamentals JavaScript Course
+Game of the project of Fundamentals JavaScript Course